MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/manage-seo-metadata.md

 1. Select **Upload \> Upload media items**.
 1. In the File Explorer window, browse to your custom sitemap XML file, select it, and then select **Open**.
 1. In **Upload file** flyout menu, select the **Publish media items after upload** checkbox, and then select **Upload now**.
-1. In the Media library, next to the **Search** box, select the the information (**i**) symbol to display the property pane on the right.
+1. In the Media library, next to the **Search** box, select the information (**i**) symbol to display the property pane on the right.
-1. Select the site map file, and in the properties pane under **Public URL**, copy the the site map file URL.
+1. Select the site map file, and in the properties pane under **Public URL**, copy the site map file URL.
 1. Download your site's [robots.txt file](go-live/add-robots-txt.md).
 For instructions, see [Download a robots.txt file](manage-robots-txt-files.md#download-a-robotstxt-file).
 1. Using a text editor, paste the site map file URL you copied above into the **Sitemap** key:value pair, as shown in the following example.